NicholasDow/twitter-bot-gpt2/README.md

 I would also like to generate tweets for the average harvard student.
 I will collect geo tweets from leverett once the pandemic is over

+# Notes

+## GPT2
+- the ideal loss for funny tweets is somewhere around 1.25.
+- running on a 124M+ is only nescessary if you ALOT of data.

+## Twint
+- You have to use the github version of twint instead of the pip version of twint if you want to run it in a python script rather than in a command line, at least as of writing this
+- I think there will be more issues with twint as twitter tries to crack down more
+- The issue with downloading tweets
+(note to self, when you next have to go through the process of installing, put links to the forums that had the solutions to problems encountered)(issues with script)(issues with twint)